dzianisbohush/cra-with-ssr/README.md

 As we can see in first snippet we have only links to scripts in the body tag and in second snippet we see rendered html and links to scripts.
 Second scenario is good for SEO bot, it can read context of page.

 ## SSR cons.
-SSR is not silver bullet for all use cases.
+SSR is no a silver bullet for all use cases.
 Major cons of SSR are frequent server requests and full page reloads.

-In conclusion, this is quote of Adam Zerner:
+In conclusion, this is the quote of Adam Zerner:
 >SSR is analogous to you driving over to the supermarket every time you want to eat.
 With client-side rendering, you go to the supermarket once and spend 45 minutes walking around buying a bunch of food for the month.
 Then, whenever you want to eat, you just open the fridge.

-# Migarating create-react-app to SSR.
+# Migrating create-react-app to SSR.
 Let's start create-react-app (CRA).
 ```bash
 $ npx create-react-app cra-with-ssr